jixy2012/realtime-chatbot-demo/README.md

 - **current improvements to reduce latency**

   - _Streaming Response_: The response from the OpenAI API is now streamed, which allows for partial processing and quicker turnaround times.
+The chunks are printed to the screen as they stream in.
   - _Asynchronous Audio Playback_: As responses are received incrementally from the OpenAI API, they are sent in real-time to the ElevenLabs API, and the audio playback begins simultaneously.
 This streaming mechanism cuts down on waiting times between the user's query and the system's verbal response.

 - project notes can be found at [notes.md](notes.md)